 Do you have any design secrets you could fill us in on?

-LR: I like to “take a risk” on the up and coming artists.
+I like to “take a risk” on the up-and-coming artists.
 Spoiler alert: it’s not taking a risk at all.
 There are so many talented people out there, many of which work full time and do their art or trade on the side.
 By going straight to independent artists, makers, and creatives as opposed to sourcing from big galleries or big box stores you are bound to get higher quality and more bang for your buck.

 If you could have an unlimited supply of one of our products, which would it be?